 Having always been fascinated by improvisation methods and the Michael Chekhov acting technique, Julia moved to the UK in 2008 to deepen her knowledge at the Michael Chekhov Studio in London.

 Julia has worked extensively in film, television and theatre in Poland, Germany, Ireland, and the UK.
 Her most notable film roles include the young female lead Beata in the film DISTANT LIGHTS, directed by Hans-Christian Schmid (Germany 2003).
 In addition to winning the FIPRESCI prize, DISTANT LIGHTS was nominated for the Golden Bear at The Berlin Film Festival.
 Julia also played Maryam in the Iranian film DIE OF LOVE, directed by Bijan Birang, a role for which she learnt to speak Persian.
 Other credits include the German feature-length television drama ‘DER PFARRER UND DAS MADCHEN, directed by Maris Pfeiffer and the role of Laura in UNDOCUMENT, a four-part feature by Kyla Simone Bruce and Amin Bakhshian.

-Television appearances include the role of Olenka in the Bafta award-winning BBC drama series THE STREET, Bibi Saparova in season 8 of SPOOKS, Olga Sarpei in the ZDF series SOKO LEIPZIG, Mela in the RTE series THE ENGLISH CLASS, Danuta in the RTE series TRIVIA, Ania Green in the BBC series HOLBY CITY, Ania in a Christmas episode of CASUALTY (BBC), Mira Ziemska in the Polish TV Series LEKARZE and Milena Kintrup in a German-Austrian-Swiss film series TATORT MUNSTER: DAS WUNDER VON WOLBECK, directed by Matthias Tiefenbacher.
+Television appearances include the role of Olenka in the Bafta award-winning BBC drama series THE STREET, Bibi Saparova in season 8 of SPOOKS, Olga Sarpei in the ZDF series SOKO LEIPZIG, Mela in the RTÉ series THE ENGLISH CLASS, Danuta in the RTÉ series TRIVIA, Ania Green in the BBC series HOLBY CITY, Ania in a Christmas episode of CASUALTY (BBC), Mira Ziemska in the Polish TV Series LEKARZE, Milena Kintrup in a German-Austrian-Swiss film series TATORT MUNSTER: DAS WUNDER VON WOLBECK, directed by Matthias Tiefenbacher and most recently the ITV series DCI BANKS directed by David Richards and produced by Left Bank Pictures(UK) in which she plays the role of Katrin.